FlatFilers/csvjson-app/README.md

 FAQ
 ===

-Q: What performs minification?
+Q: What performs minification?<br/>
 A: Javascript minification is done with a PHP implmentation of Douglas Crockford's JSMin.
 See `application/libraries/jsmin.php` for details.
 CSS minification comes from http://code.google.com/p/minify/.
 See `application/libraries/cssmin.php`.

-Q: Does it perform CSS pre-processing of SASS, LESS or Stylus?
+Q: Does it perform CSS pre-processing of SASS, LESS or Stylus?<br/>
 A: No. Feel free to fork and add it.
 Would be nice.